netmagik/events/README.md

 ## Inspiration:
 My kid's sports team has events and parents help bring items and volunteer.
 There seemed to be a lack of easy to use tools with a clean UI.
 A lot of times parents create a text message with a list of things needed for the event and event information and have other respond to it with what they can bring or volunteer.
-I thought it be nice to have an App to keep it organized.
+I thought it would be nice to have an App to keep it organized.

 ## Optimizations:
 - Customize volunteer opportunities